AbishuaPaulSam/Sales-Data-Insights/README.md

 2) To help them get insights about their business in various regions.
 2) To build a dashboard to

-    i) Track revenue numbers and Trends.
+    * Track revenue numbers and Trends.

-    ii) Track revenue breakdown by regions, products and markets.
+    * Track revenue breakdown by regions, products and markets.

 ## Data